Battle Riot I

-Battle Riot (sequentially known as Battle Riot I) was a professional wrestling event produced by Major League Wrestling (MLW) that took place on July 19, 2018 at the Melrose Ballroom in New York, New York.
+Battle Riot (sequentially known as Battle Riot I) was a professional wrestling event produced by Major League Wrestling (MLW) that took place on July 19, 2018 at the Melrose Ballroom in New York City, New York.
 The event aired as a special episode of MLW's television program, Fusion, on July 27 on beIN Sports.
 It was the first event under the Battle Riot chronology.

 Eleven matches took place at the event with three matches airing at the Battle Riot special on July 27 while other matches were taped for future episodes of Fusion.
 The main event was the first-ever 40-man Battle Riot match, with the winner earning a future title shot for the World Heavyweight Championship.
 Tom Lawlor won the match.
 The event also featured a match between Maxwell Jacob Friedman and Joey Ryan to determine the inaugural World Middleweight Championship.

 Production

 Background

 In July 2017, Major League Wrestling resumed promoting events for the first time since the promotion's original closure in 2004.
 The success of these events lead MLW to secure a television deal with beIN Sports for a new program, MLW Fusion, which debuted on April 20, 2018.

 On May 7, 2018, MLW announced that it would hold an event at the Melrose Ballroom in New York, New York on July 19 which would be a television taping of Fusion, marking the return of MLW to New York after 2002.
 On May 31, MLW announced that the first-ever 40-man Battle Riot match would take place.
 The eponymous Battle Riot match is based on WWE's Royal Rumble match, where 40 participants participate and a new participant enters the match at every 60 seconds.
 Eliminations occur by pinfall, submission or being thrown over the top rope.
 The winner will be awarded a MLW World Heavyweight Championship opportunity at any place and time of his choosing.
 It was announced that Battle Riot would air as MLW's first two-hour television special on July 27 on beIN Sports.